 Jacob Minerd, Sr. was born in 1814, presumably in Fayette County, PA, and was Pennsylvania-German.
 The names of his parents are not known to us, but he most certainly was a grandson of pioneers Jacob and Maria (Nein) Minerd Sr. (also of Pennsylvania-German ancestry).
-It is presumed that Jacob's father or mother was a Minerd, one of five of their dozen children whose fates are lost to us.
+It is presumed that Jacob's father or mother was a Minerd, one of five of their dozen children whose fates are not known to us and thus apparently lost.

 In 1933, a grandson stated Jacob's birthplace as "Dunbar, PA" -- an industrial region consisting of South Connellsville, Dunbar Borough and East Liberty, Fayette County.
 A great number of branches of the Minerd-Minard-Miner-Minor family have lived in the Dunbar region since the 19th century through today.